Diode Rectifier Circuits

 There are several different types of diode rectifier circuit, each with its own advantages and disadvantages.
 Decisions about which type of diode circuit to use depend upon the given situation.

 Diode rectifier circuit basics

-In the reverse direction, the diode rectifier will ultimately break down.
+However it is worth remembering that as the reverse voltage is increased, the diode wil ultimately break down.
 The breakdown voltage is normally well in excess of the turn on voltage - the scales on the diagram have been altered (compressed) in the reverse direction to illustrate that reverse breakdown occurs.